g-proj/redirect-service/README.md

 # Redirect Mapping Service

+### For verbose documentation please see the file redirect-service-doc.md

 A lightweight service that maps incoming traffic source parameters to a stable internal token (`our_param`), supports remapping, and redirects users without exposing source details.

 ## Features